thomas-melville/myNotes/General/Career_Development/nginx.md

 run nginx with a conf file you have edited.

+### load balancing options

+* round-robin		default
+* least-connected	least number of active connections
+* ip-hash			use a hash function based on the clients ip address to get sticky sessions

 ### conf file structure

-nginx consists of modules which are controlled by directives specificed in the config file
+nginx consists of modules which are controlled by directives specified in the config file

 simple directive
 	key value pair separated by space and ending in ;